Yuriwaka: Support

 Among Tsubouchi's supporters are, aside from Shinmura, Esther Lowell Hibbard (professor at Doshisha University) and James.
 T. Araki.
 Araki argued that even if Yuriwaka was performed as early as 1551, it was possible for Francis Xavier's interpreter Juan Fernandez to have transmitted the tale around 1550.
 (Note: Araki points out that the Latin form Ulyxes is quite close to Yurikusa, which is the older form of Yuriwaka.)
-Some papers that express agreement are (2004) and (2016) The proponents point out that Ulysses and Yuriwaka demonstrate parallel motifs at each stage in the plot, unlike other like tales.
+Some papers that express agreement are Imoto Eiichi (2004) and Matsumura Kazuo (2016) The proponents point out that Ulysses and Yuriwaka demonstrate parallel motifs at each stage in the plot, unlike other like tales.

 Further interpretation

 The premise that Araki, etc. relies on is that the oldest record dated to 1551.
 But it has since become known that Ungyoku waka shō (雲玉和歌抄) predates it, making it more problematic for the Portuguese transmission theory.
 However, if one take Tsubouchi and Niimura's definition Nanban-jin theory more broadly to include Muslims living in Asia, there is still a viable possibility, as Minakata Kumagusu ha pointed out.

-rejects Tsubouchi's theory of transmission during the Portuguese missionary period, and regards it a story spread widely throughout Eurasia in prehistoric times.
+Inoue Shōichi rejects Tsubouchi's theory of transmission during the Portuguese missionary period, and regards it a story spread widely throughout Eurasia in prehistoric times.
 Yuriwaka bears resemblance to the central Asian epic of Alpamysh, which perhaps carried the storyline eventually to Japan.
-Yuriwaka and the Kōga Saburō legend may have both traced such an Asiatic route, as conjectured by and others.
+Yuriwaka and the Kōga Saburō legend may have both traced such an Asiatic route, as conjectured by Ōbayashi Taryō and others.

 Regarding Minamoto Yoshitsune is the theory that Yoshitsune is Genghis Khan (義経=ジンギスカン説; "Mongols" being the common factor with Yuriwaka).
-Looking further, one discovers that a Yoshitsune fairy tale called bears similarity to Yuriwaka.
+Looking further, one discovers that a Yoshitsune fairy tale called Onzōshi shimawatari|Onzōshi shimawatari bears similarity to Yuriwaka.